 - kidney disease

-- hypothyroidism, an underactive thyroid
+- hypothyroidism, which is an underactive thyroid

 - intestinal bleeding

 Troponin is a protein released into your blood after you experience a heart attack.
-High troponin levels can be indicators for other heart conditions or illnesses, too.
+High troponin levels can be indicators of other heart conditions or illnesses, too.